falkolab/LVMC/README.md

 ## Methods

-You can use similar helper methods from this library like ListView/ListSection but place list or section as first parameter.
+You can use similar helper methods from this library like ListView/ListSection but place `list` or `section` instance as first parameter.

 ### ListView methods